Ketamine-Assisted Psychotherapy (KAP)

-Ketamine-Assisted Psychotherapy (KAP) is a holistic modality in which ketamine is used as a complement to psychotherapy to help eligible patients experience more frequent breakthroughs and sustained improvement in symptoms.
-I take on the psychotherapy portion of the experience, while Journey Clinical’s medical team supports you on all medical aspects.
-This includes determining eligibility, developing a custom treatment plan, prescribing the medicine and monitoring outcomes.
+Ketamine-Assisted Psychotherapy can complement traditional therapy to help eligible patients experience more frequent breakthroughs and sustained improvement in symptoms.
+I take on the psychotherapy portion of the experience, while an external medical provider supports you on all medical aspects.
+This includes determining eligibility, developing a treatment plan, prescribing the medicine and monitoring outcomes.

 What is Ketamine?